kay01-kwon/disturbance_estimator/README.md

 ## 2. Low pass filter

-The filter utilizes dorpri method to process noisy data.
+The filter utilizes rk4 method to process noisy data.

 Create Lpf object and, then pass the time constant for the low pass filter.